 Exploration the annual cycling patterns of nighttime lights in India: preliminary results

-12:00 pm PST Session 3: Nighttime lights: applications and impact evaluation (Part II)
+12:00 pm PST Session 3: Nighttime lights: applications in development research and operations (Part II)

 1:10 pm PST Closing remarks